kristinemlarson/gnssrefl/README.md

 you into the correct SNR format (note: this feature might make use of the Fortran translators).

 **quickLook** has stored defaults for analyzing the spectral characteristics of the SNR data.
-IN GENERAL THESE DEFAULTS ARE MEANT TO FACILITATE USERS WHERE THE ANTENNA IS LESS THAN 5 METERS TALL.
+**In general these defaults are meant to facilitate users where the antenna is less than 5 meters tall.**
 If your site is taller than that, you will need to override them.
 Similarly, the default elevation angles are 5-25 degrees.
 If that mask includes a reflection region you don't want to use, you need to override them.